gdiet/secret-sharing/README.md

 share 05: 76, 39, 44
 share 06: 94, 52, 81

 To reconstruct my password, combine your shares with the shares of any two other persons.
 You will find you have 6 different shares total.
+Write them into a table.
 For each column in the shares table, create the sum modulo 100, and look up the resulting letters in the mapping table.
 ```

 For the other persons, proceed in the same way with the shares assigned to them.